-The deployment of new cloud based EUC architecture should deliver the following benefits:
+The deployment of new cloud-based EUC architecture should deliver the following benefits:

 Higher desktop-&-application availability – By enabling high desktop-and-application availability on the cloud, enterprises can achieve high operational continuity.
 A continuous and proactive monitoring and management solution enhances end-user performance significantly.

-Lower MTTR (Mean-Time-To- Resolution) – Proactive monitoring of the virtual desktops on cloud infrastructure, including essential services like active directory, DNS, and network will be quite important.
+Lower MTTR (Mean-Time-To- Resolution) – Proactive monitoring of the virtual desktops on cloud infrastructure, including essential services like active directory, DNS, and network, will be pretty important.
 It should also include supervision of availability, capacity and performance of the applications.
 Therefore, proactive management and control can lead to resolution of end-user issues before it impacts users adversely.
 Pinpointing exact issue location, event correlation for all abnormalities, and addressing performance, capacity and configuration issues in advance can lead to reduced MTTR.

-User migration, consistent patch upgrades, and zero business disruption – Centralized management of virtual desktops on the cloud enable seamless new user addition/deletion, implementation of updates, and patch upgrades while ensuring zero business disruption.
+User migration, consistent patch upgrades, and zero business disruption – Centralised management of virtual desktops on the cloud enable seamless new user addition/deletion, implementation of updates, and patch upgrades while ensuring zero business disruption.
 This prevents any abnormal impact on end-user operations, thereby leading to enhanced productivity of the employees.

 Anytime, anywhere, any device access – Cloud desktops are delivered to end-users anywhere, anytime, on any device.
-The cloud desktop solutions are tailored for remote work and mobile workforce, due to their location-independence and device-agnostic requirements.
-Therefore, enabling users to work from the comfort of their home or even far-off places, even in case of natural calamities, augment the employee productivity significantly.
+The cloud desktop solutions are tailored for remote work and mobile workforce due to their location-independence and device-agnostic requirements.
+Therefore, enabling users to work from the comfort of their home or even far-off places, even in the case of natural calamities, augment employee productivity significantly.

-As enterprises start moving their workloads to the cloud as part of their EUC transformation, they will need to keep an end-user centric approach that maximizes application availability and workforce productivity.
+As enterprises start moving their workloads to the cloud as part of their EUC transformation, they will need to keep an end-user centric approach that maximises application availability and workforce productivity.
 Available on a pay-as-you-go model, cloud streamlines the way enterprises can build, configure, manage and deliver desktops to their end-users and allow them anywhere, anytime access to their applications and data.